wvengen/netswarm-webapp/README.md

 ## Permissions

-To be able to receive commands from nodes, you either need to run as root, or use a port number &gt;1024 (webapp and nodes).
-The app will run if these conditions aren't met, but you won't see any updates initiated by the nodes.
+* To be able to receive commands from nodes, you either need to run as root, or use a port number &gt;1024 (webapp and nodes).
+The app will run if these conditions aren't met, but you won't see any updates initiated by nodes.

+* After changing the protocol or port number, the server currently needs to be restarted if you want to see updates initiated by nodes.

 ## Configure